DouniaBK/life-coach/README.md

 ### Accounts:

-A site user has to register in order to book a session and edit their profile.
+A site user has to register to book a session and edit their profile.
 The user can log in, log out and access their profile through the right end section of the navbar, login and drop-down menu list profile and logout.
 These account features have been implemented to give the necessary information to the admin/coach for billing purposes, client and time management.
 However, the account can also be deleted giving the user the right to privacy thus all CRUD functionalities have been implemented for better usability.

 ### Testimonials:
 The ancient Greek philosopher, Pythagoras, postulated that the number 3 was considered the perfect number, the number of harmony, wisdom and understanding which is often used in hypnotherapy, neurolinguistics and the realm of psychology and thus the Testimonials section features only three testimonials to foster esthetic balance and harmony of the site and not overwhelm the user risking losing them as patients.
 The admin can update, delete, publish or choose to keep some testimonials saved as drafts for later.
 This site section is minimal, responsive and centered containing the author of the testimonial and the body of the testimonial.
 The therapist is then in control of the image they want to portray to other/future patients.

+### Error Pages:
+* 400 Error page appears when the server can not or will not process the request due to something that is perceived to be a client error
+* 403 Error page appears when the user does not have the necessary permissions to access the wanted page
+* 404 Error page appears when the server can not find the page requested
+* 500 Error page appears when the server encounters a problem, and can not complete a request

 ## Admin Page Elements:
 ### Account management
 The admin Panel contains three main sections:
 ### Custom User:
 The patients that register are saved and displayed in the panel with the status of active or not and staff or not.
-The super user has then all the permission and can also grant permissions to the users for example if another user such as an assistant can be given permission to maintain the site and manage the clients sessions and accounts.
+The super user has then all the permissions and can also grant permissions to the users for example if another user such as an assistant can be permitted to maintain the site and manage the clients' sessions and accounts.

 ### User Profile
-The custom user information section combined with the registration form display the First Name, Last Name, Address, Email address of the user that can be changed using the CRUD functionality available to the user on the home page
+The custom user information section combined with the registration form displays the First Name, Last Name, Address, and Email address of the user that can be changed using the CRUD functionality available to the user on the home page

 ### Coaching Sessions Calendar and Display:
 Displaying the user information, the time and date of the session chosen by the user.
-These sessions can be cancelled by the user, from the site once logged in, if they chose to.
+These sessions can be canceled by the user, from the site once logged in, if they choose to.

 ### Testimonials:
-Displaying the name, body and status of the testimonials published will publish it on the site and draft will save it but not publish it.
+Displaying the name, body and status of the testimonials published will publish them on the site and draft status will save them.
 The testimonials are solely managed by and through the admin panel.

 ## Features Not Yet Implemented:
 ### Post Content;